Skip to main content

 Use of housing by the employee

-If it is owned by the company Unrevised cadastral value in the tax period or in the previous 10 tax periods cadastral value 10%
+If it is owned by the company Cadastral value not revised in the tax period or in the previous 10 tax periods Cadastral value 10%

-The tax valuation may not exceed 10% of the remaining compensation for the work.
+The tax assessment may not exceed 10% of the remaining work compensation.

 Lacks cadastral value or has not been notified 50% of the highest value between: